Estimated reading time: 5 minutes

-You might have missed out on the dream study degree of yours by a single point.
-You might want to take a break from your studies or from your job.
-Maybe you just want to explore the world and get to know the globe and yourself better.
-The reasons to spend a gap year abroad are as unique as fingerprints.
-That’s what we found out in our survey conducted in 2016, sent to all of our students who have spent a gap year participating in one of our study abroad programs.
+You might have missed your dream study degree by a single point.
+You might want to take a break from your studies or your job.
+Maybe you want to explore the world and get to know the globe and yourself better.
+The reasons to spend a gap year study abroad program are as unique as fingerprints.
+That’s what we found out in our survey conducted in 2016, which we sent to all of our students who have spent a year participating in one of our study abroad programs.

 If the motivations to spend a gap year in Asia are highly individual and unique, so are the actual rewards of doing so.

-For some, it could be about getting an education abroad or cultural experience.
-For others, its about gaining inspiration for future studies, becoming more independent or just trying out something new.
+For some, it could be about getting an education abroad or a cultural experience.
+For others, it’s about gaining inspiration for future studies, becoming more independent, or just trying something new.

 “I got the idea from my father.
-He showed me videos of different exchange programs and suggested to keep my mind open.
-Asia Exchange stuck to my head and Asia sounded like an interesting option”, recalls one respondent.
+He showed me videos of exchange programs and suggested keeping my mind open.
+Asia Exchange stuck to my head, and Asia sounded like an interesting option”, recalls one respondent.